Articles, Market Commentary

 Learn more about an approach to investing known as “tax-efficient investing” in our recently updated 3rd edition Approaching Zero Taxes white paper.
 This group of concepts and investment tax tools can be used to form a tax-efficient investment approach, with the ultimate goal of increasing after-tax returns.

-Whether you’re changing jobs or retiring, you have important considerations regarding what action to take with your 401(k), 403(b), and other employer sponsored retirement plans.
 One of the most important decisions to be made when you are retiring or changing jobs is what action to take with your 401(k), 403(b), or any other employer-sponsored retirement plans.
 Financial advisor Kevin Kingston walks through several considerations in his blog post.

 While COVID-induced layoffs and furloughs accelerated retirement plans for some, Savant wanted to learn more about the pandemic’s effects on retirement plans for high-net-worth investors and whether factors like age or gender made a difference.
 See what our research found.